daggerok/daggerok.github.io/src/blog/2016-2017-ICT-Private-Mentorship/README.md

       a trade
     - Draw On Liquidity is where the market is likely to go.
 So old high is our Draw On Liquidity
     - Institutional Order Flow:
-      - First, we are looking and we try to find it on the Weekly chart:
+      - First, we are looking, and we try to find it on the Weekly chart:
         - Where can the next weekly candle go?
 Higher or lower?
         - If we cannot determine where the next weekly candle goes, we sit still and wait until Monday, and usually we are wait end of the Monday.
 What Monday should tell us?
 Does it provide any inside where weekly candle may go?